Acupuncture reduces pain in labour and the need for painkillers

 Many women need some kind of analgesic treatment to relieve pain during childbirth.
 The objective of our study was to compare the effect of acupuncture with transcutaneous electric nerve stimulation (TENS) and traditional analgesics for pain relief and relaxation during delivery with respect to pain intensity, birth experience, and obstetric outcome.

-A randomized controlled trial was conducted with 607 healthy women in labor at term who received acupuncture, TENS, or traditional analgesics.
+A randomized controlled trial was conducted with 607 healthy women in labour at term who received acupuncture, TENS, or traditional analgesics.

 Primary outcomes were the need for pharmacological and invasive methods, level of pain assessed by a visual analogue scale, birth experience and satisfaction with delivery, and pain relief evaluated at 2 months postpartum.